PukkaPad/data-storytelling-SAT-NewYork/README.md

 New York SAT - Storytelling Project
 -----------------------

-Data cleaning for the SAT New York city public schools.
+Data cleaning, exploraration and visualization for the SAT New York city public schools.

 Installation
 ----------------------